MaxvandeLaar/homey-webos-plus/README.md

 With the WebOS Plus app combined with Homey you can control your LG TV from anywhere in the world.

 Main features:
 - No infrared!
-TV is completely controlled via ethernet
+TV is being completely controlled via ethernet
 - Stable on/off detection
 - WakeOnLan to turn the tv on (TV must be connected with ethernet cable)
 - Remote control button simulation to create amazing complex flows on your tv such as changing energy saving when playing music!